Overview

 4. Enhanced Credibility

-Market Trust: Being a PLC enhances the company’s reputation and trustworthiness in the eyes of customers, partners, and investors, facilitating better business relationships and opportunities.
+Market Trust: Being a Public limited company enhances the company’s reputation and trustworthiness in the eyes of customers, partners, and investors, facilitating better business relationships and opportunities.

 5. Transferability of Shares